14

 Expressing your feelings and negotiating for what you want is a fast train to good-relationsville.
 Get off now!

-Instead, sulk.
-It keeps the other person clueless so that deeper bonding is forestalled.
-Plus, it’s really unattractive and annoying, helping erode any lingering loving feelings your loved one may harbor.
+Plus, it’s really unattractive and annoying, helping to erode any lingering loving feelings in your loved one.

 5. Be needy

-Over-reliance on your loved one is a great way to turn them off.
+Over-reliance on your loved one is a great way to turn them right off.

 6. Be irrational